 Levon Biss is a British photographer born in London.
 Throughout his career Levon's work has covered a wide range of photographic genres, including portraiture, documentary and sport.
 His work has been exhibited around the world his prints are housed in numerous museum and private collections.

-Most recently, Levon’s passion for nature and photography have come together to create Microsculpture, a unique photographic study of insects in mind-blowing magnification that has taken the genre of macro photography to an entirely new level.
-Levon has adapted traditional techniques to create a photographic process that reveals the minute detail of insects in a resolution never seen before.
+Levon’s passion for nature and photography have came together to create the award winning project Microsculpture, a unique photographic study of insects in mind-blowing magnification that has taken the genre of macro photography to an entirely new level.
+Levon adapted traditional techniques to create a photographic process that reveals the minute detail of insects in a resolution never seen before.
 It has been described as a beautiful marriage between art and science.

-His photographs are printed in large-scale formats, with insects that are only millimeters long being presented as 3 metre high prints.
+Levon's exhibitions display photographs printed in large-scale formats, with insects that are only millimeters long being presented as 3 metre high prints.
 Each image takes 4 weeks to create and are produced from up to 10,000 individual photographs.
-A book of the Microsculpture photography is published by Abrams, with the exhibition currently on tour in Europe.
-The microscopic detail in this work is also available to view online at www.microsculpture.net.
+The exhibition has travelled through Europe, the Middle East and the USA, it is currently on show in South America.
+A book of the Microsculpture photography is published by Abrams.

-Levon's portrait subjects include names such as Quentin Tarantino, President Macron and Usain Bolt, with his work appearing on the covers TIME, The New York Times and GQ.
-His creativity continues to be in regular demand from commercial brands and museums around the world.
+Alongside his macro work Levon continues his portrait photography, with recent subjects including Quentin Tarantino, President Macron and Usain Bolt.
+His works has graced the covers TIME, The New York Times and GQ and his visual creativity continues to be in regular demand from commercial brands and museums around the world.